harishpatarla/kubernetes/README.md

-# k8s with kind
+# k8s with kind if you only have docker env to work with.

-## If you are not using minikube but using kind then these steps can help with running your k8s workloads:
+If you only have docker env to work with then minikube is not an option for you.
+If you want k8s in docker vm then kind(k8s in docker) can be used.
 After installing Kind and creating the kind cluster we might want to quickly start spinning workloads in k8s cluster.
 For that we need docker images if we are not building one.